gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 1. Language Features
 1. Architecture Support
 1. MCU Family Support
-1. IDEs
-1. The Programming and Debugging Experience
+1. IDEs, Programming and the Debugging Experience
 1. RTOSes

 Lets jump straight in!

-## Language Features
+## Rust Language Features

 Let's explore some of Rust's language features and how they are applicable to embedded firmware.
 ### Ownership